Olloyd321/Logo-Generator/README.md

 This project was created to assist a user in creating a generic logo for any starter project.

+### NOTES FOR SUBMISSION

+This project by far was the most challenging project of this course so far, knowing where to start was a challenge.
+In terms of acceptance crtieria I was able to generate a generic logo, I plan on resubmitting this with jest testing.

 ## Table of Contents

 - [SVG-File-Logo-Generator-](#svg-file-logo-generator-)